nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/businessstrategyreport.png)

-9. Objective: The EA should have enough documentation to provide an overview to help identify requirement by mapping out product’s key actors, activities and resources, the value proposition for target customers, customer relationships, channels involved and financial matters.
+9. Objective: The EA should have enough documentation to provide an overview to better understand how the customer handles its key determinants of revenue and cost, the value proposition it uses to go to market, the customers it serves, and the resources it needs to execute.

-	Artifact: Creating the ‘Business Canvas’ in Signavio -> [The Platform can redirect the EA to the Diagram section in Signavio](https://editor.signavio.com/p/hub/model/b866a249d7f7478aaa245266ddb2547d)
+	Artifact: Creating the ‘Business Model Canvas’ in Signavio -> [The Platform can redirect the EA to the Diagram section in Signavio](https://editor.signavio.com/p/hub/model/b866a249d7f7478aaa245266ddb2547d)